JDK Compatibility

 After Java 8, Oracle introduced the concept of LTS versions of the JDK.
 These versions will remain supported (by Oracle, and likely by the rest of the ecosystem, including Scala) for longer than the versions in between.
 See https://www.oracle.com/technetwork/java/eol-135779.html.

-JDK 8, 11, 17, and 21 are LTS versions.
-(The next LTS version will be 25.)
+JDK 8, 11, 17, 21, and 25 are LTS versions.
+(The next LTS version will be 29.)

 As already mentioned, Scala code compiled on JDK 8 should run without problems in later JVMs.
 We will give higher priority to bugs that break this property.
-(For example, in 2.13.x we might eventually provide support for JPMS module access checks, to ensure your code won’t incur LinkageErrors due to module access violations.)
+(For example, we might eventually provide support for JPMS module access checks, to ensure your code won’t incur LinkageErrors due to module access violations.)

 JDK vendors and distributions